 This is a simple puppet-making workshop suitable for adults and children aged 7+ (younger children can partake, too, but must be supervised).
 Tessa Bide has been puppeteering for 10 years and has worked all over the world.
 She has worked and trained with various companies including Little Angel Theatre, Blind Summit (Olympic opening ceremony 2012) and Mervyn Miller – Puppetry Director of War Horse.
 The puppet in this tutorial can be made using just newspaper and masking tape, and should take about an hour depending on ability.

-Introduction to puppetry with Tessa Bide
+Introduction to puppetry and object manipulation with Tessa Bide

 Tessa Bide Productions Presents a workshop introducing you to basic puppetry techniques.
 In this workshop, you will learn how to bring an inanimate object to life and how to make it talk.
 You will begin to learn how to move your body to facilitate the puppet.
 All you need is some old newspaper, a peg, and some objects found around the house.
 It is suitable for children aged